About Stories Music

 Following the announcement of our closure, we experienced a two week barrage of regulars who couldn’t believe the news.
 How could things go wrong for a restaurant that seemed to be doing everything right?

-It’s the cost of doing business in San Francisco.
 No matter how beloved the restaurant or how tight the staff has become, someone’s gotta pay the bills.
+If I had to guess, we were either too small or too slow to keep the lights on.
+San Francisco punishes restaurants like ours.

 PARA LLEVAR